Physical (Olivia Newton-John album): Tour

 The Physical Tour visited several stadiums and arenas across North America, including the Exhibition Stadium, in Toronto.

 The Physical Tour to promote Physical was the fifth concert tour by Newton-John.
 The tour was announced in July 1982 and began in August of the same year.
 It was Olivia's first tour in four years, since Totally Hot World Tour and visited only the North American countries United States and Canada.
 The tour had 64 shows through 40 cities, with a total attendance of 562,428 people.
 Newton-John friends John Travolta and Karen Carpenter attended some concerts.
 Jazz musician Tom Scott was the musical director and also served as opening act.

 The show consisted of four costume changes and three videos: for introduction, interlude and end credits.
 The encore consisted of the title song "Physical" (with Newton-John doing aerobic exercises and jumping rope through the performance) and "I Honestly Love You".
 The tour had generally positive reviews from critics, who praised Newton-John vocal performances and her ability to entertain the audience.

 Two concerts in Ogden, Utah (the state where "Physical" was banned by two local radio stations) were filmed for a television special (titled as Olivia: Live in Concert) and a home video release, as Olivia in Concert.
 The video was nominated for a Grammy Award for Best Long Form Music Video.
-It was the last concert tour by Newton-John for sixteen years (she originally said that would be her last tour), until The Main Event Tour, in 1998.
+It was the last concert tour by Newton-John for sixteen years (she originally said that would be her last tour) until The Main Event Tour, in 1998.

 Critical reception

-Physical received generally positive reviews from music critics, many stating that was the best album by Newton-John at the time. from critics.
-Stephen Thomas Erlewine from AllMusic, in a retrospective review written decades after the album's release, gave the album four and a half out of five stars, writing that "Physical was a damn good record, in many ways one of Olivia Newton-John's very best".
+Physical received generally positive and mixed reviews from music critics, Stephen Thomas Erlewine from AllMusic, in a retrospective review written decades after the album's release, gave the album four and a half out of five stars, writing that "Physical was a damn good record, in many ways one of Olivia Newton-John's very best".
 He further explained "[The album] skillfully balances catchy yet mellow dance cuts with immaculately crafted adult contemporary pop and ballads".

 Stephen Holden, in a review for Rolling Stone, said that Physical was "Newton-John's best album to date...a dazzling pop-rock bubblegum production by John Farrar.
 Newton-John's pert, Barbie-doll vocals boast an extra oomph, while Farrar's exquisite arrangements, with their synthesized frills and Munchkin-like background vocals, gloss Bee Gees buoyancy, Beatles psychedelia and Pointer Sisters pop-funk with virtuosic ease.
 Physical is a perfect aural milkshake from the Farrah Fawcett of rock."